BastiKopo/TVTelegramBingX/README.md

 - `/tp_sell 40` – close 40 % of the current position when the trigger is hit
 - `/tp2_move 9` – trigger a second TP after a 9 % move (if configured)
 - `/tp2_sell 50` – close 50 % of the remaining position on the second trigger
+- `/tp3_move 13` – trigger a third TP after a 13 % move (if configured)
+- `/tp3_sell 70` – close 70 % of the remaining position on the third trigger

-Both TP stages need valid move and sell percentages greater than zero to activate.
+TP stages need valid move and sell percentages greater than zero to activate.
 At least one stage must be configured for the monitor to place orders.
 Positions are only reduced once per entry price; opening a new position or updating the average entry price re-arms the trigger.

 Notifications about the automatic close are posted to the configured Telegram chat so you know exactly when the dynamic take-profit fired.